Mohammed-khair/Emojify-AI/README.md

 This notebook demonstrates the process of building an Emojify model using word embeddings and LSTM layers to predict appropriate emojis for input sentences.
 The model utilizes pre-trained GloVe word vectors for word representations and employs Keras for implementation.

+## Acknowledgements

+In this notebook, we'll be using GloVe vectors for our word embeddings.
+The GloVe vectors were introduced in the following paper:

+Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
+2014.
+[GloVe: Global Vectors for Word Representation](https://nlp.stanford.edu/pubs/glove.pdf).

+Parts of this notebook was done as an exercise in the Coursera course: [Sequence Models](https://www.coursera.org/learn/nlp-sequence-models).

 ## Contents

 1. Introduction